What our By-Laws Say:

 The membership of the Christian Church of Los Alamos shall consist only of scripturally immersed believers in Christ who have formally placed membership with this church body.

-The churches described in the New Testament were not concerned about non-profit coorperation status and did not have to describe structure of their organization to attain that status.
+The churches described in the New Testament were not concerned about non-profit corporation status and did not have to describe structure of their organization to attain that status.
 But the apostle Paul used the term "member" to describe those who made up the early church.
-They became "part" of the Church when they responded to the gospel and recieved the promised Holy Spirit; and they were considered "part" of a loacl expression off the church when they gathered with them, and began loving and serving with them.
+They became "part" of the Church when they responded to the gospel and received the promised Holy Spirit; and they were considered "part" of a local expression off the church when they regularly gathered with them, and began loving and serving with them.

 Responding to the Gospel

-By studying the conversion experiences reported in the book of Acts we see a consistant pattern of what it means to respond to the good news.
+By studying the conversion experiences reported in the book of Acts we see a consistent pattern of what it means to respond to the good news.
 It includes hearing, believing, confessing, repenting, being baptized, and obeying Christ's commands.
-While these were responses to the good news, the good news is that God, in Christ, has forgiven sin once and for all, and has opened His Kingdom to all who respond to His offer of forgiveness, and He has promised to give them His Holy Spirit.
+While these were faith responses to the good news, the good news itself is that God, in Christ, has forgiven sin once and for all, and has opened His Kingdom to all who respond to His free offer of forgiveness.
+He has promised to give them His Holy Spirit, and has prepared a place for them to live with God for eternity.

 Being a member of the Christian Church

 Every person who has responded to the gospel and "formerly" places membership with the Christian Church becomes a vital part of our church.
 As those who went before us, we will continue to learn and live by the apostle's teaching.
 We will meet needs through the collection and distribution of offerings.
-We will break bread together, and we will pray.
+We will break bread together.
+We will pray.
+We will also share the good news, making disciples as Jesus commanded.

 It takes every member working together to be a healthy expression of the church.
 We invest our individual time, talent and treasure, and God blends them together to produce a church that expresses His love to the world.